 If you’re facing an unplanned or unwanted pregnancy, it’s important to know that you have options.
 If you do decide to have an abortion, your termination options may be determined by how far along you are.
 A surgical abortion can safely and effectively end a first trimester or early second trimester pregnancy without affecting your future fertility.
-Advantage Healthcare in Wood Dale, Illinois provides comprehensive abortion services, including surgical abortion, to patients in the greater Chicagoland area.
+Advantage Healthcare in Wood Dale, Illinois provides comprehensive abortion services, including surgical abortion, to patients in the greater DuPage County area.
 To find out more, call or use the convenient online booking tool today.

 Also known as an in-clinic abortion, a surgical abortion is a safe medical procedure used to end a pregnancy that’s between five and 17.5 weeks, as determined by an ultrasound.

 There are two types of surgical abortions: One that’s FDA-approved for use through the first trimester, and another that’s FDA-approved for use through the early second trimester.
 Both types use suction to gently remove the pregnancy from your uterus.

 If you’re still within your first trimester (up to 12 weeks pregnant), surgical abortion is a short procedure that involves vacuum aspiration or suction curettage, also known as a D&C. This operation is done through your cervix and doesn’t involve any type of incision.
 It’s also performed under twilight anesthesia for comfort.

 If you’re past the 12-week mark, you’ve already reached the second trimester of pregnancy.
 Second trimester abortions can be performed up to 17.5 weeks of gestation, or 17 weeks and three days.

 A second trimester surgical abortion is a two-step process that takes two days to complete.
 The first step includes gradually dilating your cervix.
 The next day, once your cervix is fully dilated, your doctor uses gentle suction and medical tools to remove the pregnancy from your uterus.